Description of the Sample

 And then you should not bathe the baby but just wipe, just wipe until the umbilical cord drops off.
 Let it heal, that is when you can start bathing her in much water.
 I did that but for those other ones I used to bathe them immediately and it used to take time for the umbilical cord to heal, so it was different for this other one.
 Those lessons really helped me.
 Older woman, health center

 Our study also looked at the distribution of family planning methods at baseline and endline.
-We found no difference between women reporting family planning use at endline when compared to baseline, or in women reporting facility-based delivery.
-We also measured the proportion of women reporting delivery at a health facility and found no significant increase between baseline (89.3%) and endline (92.5%).
+We found no difference between women reporting family planning use at endline when compared to baseline or in women reporting facility-based delivery.
+We also measured the proportion of women reporting delivery at a health facility, but the difference between baseline and endline may be due to chance (OR: 1.51; CI: 0.70-3.37).
 In contrast, through interviews and focus groups, women of all ages spoke of the importance of delivery at a facility; health providers and managers also perceived an increase in the use of facility-based delivery at the project sites.

 While additional qualitative analysis compared health behaviors of women who attended fewer than four and more than four GANC sessions, we found no major difference between the two groups, except that women who attended more than four sessions tended to explain in more detail the behaviors they adopted.